 - Rules and dues vary dramatically depending on whether the property is in a single-family village or an attached/condo-style community.

-Why buyers pay for it: the HOA structure is a big reason the community maintains a consistent look and feel, even though much of the housing stock dates back decades.
+Why buyers pay for it: the HOA structure is a big reason the community maintains a consistent Look, Feel, Value and Security

 Golf: course names, structure, and why “golf adjacency” is not automatically better